comnik/declarative-dataflow/README.md

 lack features of a production-grade system (e.g. the server only accepts a single client connection).

+## Documentation

+Architectural decisions are documented in the `docs/adr/` sub-directory.

 ## Query Plans

 The synthesizer supports the following operators: